john-cd/rust_howto/bk/src/categories/science_robotics/useful_robotics_tools_and_libs.md

 Zenoh is a great tool for data storage, query, and computations over geographically distributed systems.

 Zenoh deals with keys/values where each key is a path and is associated to a value.
-A key looks like just a Unix file system path, such as `myhome/kitchen/temperature`.
-The value can be defined with different encodings (string, JSON, raw bytes buffers).
+A key looks like just a [Unix][p-unix] file system path, such as `myhome/kitchen/temperature`.
+The value can be defined with different encodings (string, [JSON][p-json], raw bytes buffers).

 ```rust,editable
 {{#include ../../../crates/cats/science_robotics/tests/zenoh.rs:example}}